(Image 1) Students examining a John Deere combine (Image 2) Dr. Troy Runge assessing lab sample (Image 3) Student tending to experiment in the field

 Overall Graduate GPA Requirement 3.00 GPA required.

-Other Grade Requirements Graduate students in BSE must maintain a minimum overall B average (3.0 GPA) during their graduate studies.
+Other Grade Requirements Graduate students in Biological Systems Engineering must maintain a minimum overall B average (3.0 GPA) during their graduate studies.
 Seminars, research, or other special problems credits may not be used to offset BC or C grades.
 No grade below a C will be accepted for fulfilling course work requirements for the degree.

 Assessments and Examinations Doctoral students are required to take a comprehensive preliminary/oral examination after they have cleared their record of all Incomplete and Progress grades (other than research and thesis).
 Deposit of the doctoral dissertation in the Graduate School is required.